atharva0192/Courses/Biology for Engineers.md

 #### Prokaryotes and Eukaryotes
 - In some organisms like bacteria, the nuclear region of the cell may be poorly defined due to the absence of a nuclear membrane.
 Such an undefined nuclear region containing only nucleic acids is called a nucleoid.
 Such organisms, whose cells lack a nuclear membrane, are called prokaryotes (Pro = primitive or primary; karyote ≈ karyon = nucleus).
 Organisms with cells having a nuclear membrane are called eukaryotes.
-- Prokaryotic cells (see Fig. 5.4) also lack most of the other cytoplasmic organelles present in the eukaryotic cells
+- Prokaryotic cells also lack most of the other cytoplasmic organelles present in the eukaryotic cells

 #### Cytoplasm
 - The cytoplasm is the fluid content inside the plasma membrane.
 It also contains many specialised cell organelles.
 Each of these organelles performs a specific function for the cell.